mjseppal/New-Digital-Rights-MOOC/modules/Module 2/_posts/2018-09-14-righttorestrict.md

 ---
-title: Right to restrict processing
+title: Stop your data being processed
 ---
-# Session 4 : Right of restricting usage of some of your data
+# Session 4 : Right of denying usage of of your data

 **If you do not want all your data processed**